 Time spent playing Fortnite

-The same survey also asked players if they’d ever missed time at school or work to play Fortnite.
+Clearly the game is addictive (sometimes problematically).
+The LendEDU survey also asked players if they’d ever missed time at school or work to play Fortnite.
 Teachers will be disappointed to learn that 15% admitted they skipped a lot of school to play Fortnite, while 21% had skipped a little.
 Employers might also be displeased to know that 6% of workers had skipped a lot of work to play Fortnite, while 16% had skipped a little.

 Time is not the only way in which we can measure the huge scale of Fortnite usage.
 The launch of the game’s highly-anticipated fifth season saw traffic reach 37 Tbps (terabytes per second).
 To get a sense of what that means, the 2016 US presidential election peaked at 7.5 Tbps.